 Ok, enough said; Let’s get to the fishing!
 If there is a heaven for fishermen, this pristine piece of Bahamian paradise is it.
 World class bone fishing on the east end of Grand Bahama Island at Deep Water Cay.
 Hundreds of square miles of pristine bonefish flats.
 It just doesn’t get any better than this.
-If you are interested in bonefishing at Deep Water Cay Club please read on!
+If you are interested in fly fishing Deep Water Cay Club, please read on!

-Most of your fishing will be from the boat over turtle grass and patchy bottom flats, but there are plenty of places to wade if that’s what you wish to do.
+Most Fly Fishing Deep Water Cay will be from the boat over turtle grass and patchy bottom flats, but there are plenty of places to wade if that’s what you wish to do.
 The flats that you’ll wade are hard-packed sand with just a little turtle grass on it, and the bones are easier to spot.